Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 Certificate entity is already defined in Kong, they will be overrided from response.
 - The plugin only supports http-01 challenge, meaning user will need a public IP and setup resolvable DNS.
-And Kong needs to accept proxy traffic from 80 port.
+Kong also needs to accept proxy traffic from port `80`.
-And wildcard or star certificate is not supported, each domain will have its own certificate.
+Also, note that wildcard or star certificate is not supported, each domain will have its own certificate.